 Enter the correct Private Key Path and Password and try again.
 You can also use Git Bash, for example, to clone your repository remotely and thus, check if the token and/or password are correct.

 In the following image, we tried to clone a repository over SSH, but we didn't have any public SSH keys set up on our account.

 - In the Team tab, select Clone Repository.
 The Clone a remote GIT repository. window is displayed.

-- Pick from Clone with HTTPS or Use SSH.
+- Select either Use HTTPS or Use SSH.